Height restriction laws: Middle East

 Israel and Jordan inherited laws from the days of the British Mandate that prevent buildings from rising more than four stories above the ground except by special government permission.
 In Amman, these regulations have been credited with maintaining the city's architectural and urban heritage, but have also been accused of inflating housing prices and causing unsustainable urban sprawl.

+Myanmar

+Most of the tallest buildings are located in Yangon where zoning regulations restrict the maximum height of buildings to 127 m above sea level, in order to prevent buildings from overtaking the Shwedagon Pagoda.
+The first ever attempt to build a skyscraper in the country—a 195 m tower in downtown Yangon faced intense opposition by local conservationists and was cancelled in 2014.

 Philippines

-PRESIDENTIAL DECREE No. 1537 dated January 4, 1978 ENTITLED "Providing for the preservation of the walls of Intramuros and the restoration of its original moat and esplanade" by including preservation and restoration of the walled city includes (Section 10) the height of buildings within the Intramuros district shall be based upon the widths of streets on which the building abuts but the total height of the structure shall not exceed 30 meters.
-No tower shall be 35 meters high measured from the top of the sidewalk.
+A structural height restriction applies to buildings within Intramuros, Manila, where most structures cannot be higher than 30 m from street level, and towers cannot exceed 35 m.

+Davao City's zoning ordinance as of 2019 imposes a height restriction on buildings in its central area due to its proximity to Francisco Bangoy International Airport, with buildings not allowed to exceed 100 m above mean sea level.

 Hong Kong

 To protect the ridge line along Hong Kong Island and in Kowloon, height restrictions are imposed according to the location of the buildings or structures.

 Prior to the 1998 closure of the Kai Tak Airport, many places in Kowloon had a stricter building height restriction due to its proximity to the airport.